Primary Sclerosing Cholangitis

 In primary sclerosing cholangitis, bile ducts become inflamed, which can lead to scarring of the bile ducts and liver tissue that progresses, eventually becoming severe (a condition called cirrhosis).
 The scar tissue narrows and blocks the bile ducts.
 As a result, bile salts, which help the body absorb fats, are not secreted normally.
 The disorder resembles primary biliary cholangitis except that it affects the bile ducts outside the liver as well as those in the liver.
 The cause is not known but is likely to be autoimmune (when the immune system attacks the body’s own tissues).

-Primary sclerosing cholangitis most often affects young men and is diagnosed at an average age of 40.
+Primary sclerosing cholangitis most often affects young men and is most often diagnosed between the ages of 25-45 years.
 It commonly occurs in people with inflammatory bowel disease, especially ulcerative colitis.
 It tends to occur in families, suggesting that genes may be involved.
 An infection or injury of the bile ducts may trigger the disorder in people who have genes that make them susceptible to the disorder.

 Symptoms of Primary Sclerosing Cholangitis